Want to contact MRM? Click here

 Randy and Carol Sweet have been long-time students of Mormonism.
 Randy has been involved in witnessing outreaches at Manti, Utah since 1989 and has participated at several LDS temple openings.
 Randy has an incredible gift of communicating with the Mormon people and his knowledge of Mormonism has allowed him to speak in several churches on the subject.
 Both Randy and his wife Carol served on the staff with Campus Crusade.
 Carol oversees MRM’s prayer ministry, interceding on behalf of those who contact MRM.
 Together Randy and Carol do an excellent job making sure MRM’s monthly mailings are sent in a timely manner.
 They live in the Salt Lake City area and have two children, Stacie and Nathan.
 Watch Randy’s testimony here.
 Watch Carol’s testimony here.

 Sharon Lindbloom has loved and served the Lord Jesus Christ since 1979.
 Though never a Mormon, Sharon’s interest in Mormonism — and her great love for the Mormon people — began in 1987 when a family member started investigating The Church of Jesus Christ of Latter-day Saints.
 This led Sharon to study Mormonism through reading the Mormon scriptures as well as the writings of LDS prophets and apostles.
 Sharon’s research led her to become the director of a Minnesota-based outreach ministry to Mormons.
-She served in this capacity for 18 years before joining the staff of Mormonism Research Ministry where she now serves prayerfully as a full-time volunteer lay-apologist and for many years moderated MRM’s blogsite Mormon Coffee.
+She served in this capacity for 18 years before joining the staff of Mormonism Research Ministry as the moderator of MRM’s blogsite, Mormon Coffee.
+In 2016 MRM traded Mormon Coffee for Sharon’s regular website feature, Mormonism in the News.
+She continues to serve prayerfully with MRM as a full-time volunteer lay-apologist.
 Sharon and her husband, Bruce, live in the Minneapolis area.
-They have been blessed with two daughters, Allison and Dana, and three grandchildren.
+They have been blessed with two daughters, Allison and Dana, and five grandchildren.

 MRM is a member of Evangelical Ministries to New Religions.